User Community Service Desk Downloads

 Upload Ataccama ONE Python libraries to Snowflake

-Upload the Ataccama ONE Python wheel files to a Snowflake stage so that deployed UDFs can access and use the Ataccama ONE Python libraries inside Snowflake.
+Upload the Ataccama ONE Python wheel files to the Snowflake stage so that the deployed UDFs can access those libraries inside Snowflake.

 • ataccama_one-<version>-py3-none-any.whl